marcomaggi/ccpairs/README.md

 ## Introduction

 This package installs a C11  language library implementing simply linked lists data structures, in the style of the Scheme language.
+The library targets POSIX systems.

 The  package depends  upon the  external package  CCExceptions at  least version 0.6.1,  and relies on `pkg-config`  to find it installed  on the